Chapter 18. Critical Paratexts

 <ptr>

-elements to point to anchors in the modernized text.Critical paratexts are the easiest part of an edition for the LEMDO Team or an RA
+elements to point to anchors in the modernized text.Critical paratexts are the easiest part of an edition for a member of the LEMDO team

-to encode on behalf of the editor.
-Encoding these texts does not require micro-editorial
+or an RA to encode on behalf of the editor.
+Encoding these texts does not require

-decisions in the way that encoding the modernized text does.
-If you are pressed for
+micro-editorial decisions in the way that encoding the modernized text does.
+If you

-time and have funds to pay an RA, feel free to consult with the LEMDO Director about
+are pressed for time and have funds to pay an RA, consult with the LEMDO director

 up to encode the critical paratexts for you.